What first responders should know about workers’ compensation in North Carolina

-Firefighters, police officers and first responders in North Carolina face a great many dangers in the line of duty.
-Along with the potential for injury, they are also at risk for developing diseases due to exposure to certain chemicals while at work as well as post-traumatic stress disorder (PTSD).
+Firefighters, police officers and first responders in North Carolina face many dangers in the line of duty.
+Along with the potential for injury, they’re also at risk for developing post-traumatic stress disorder (PTSD) and diseases due to toxic chemical exposure.

 In recent years, there have been a number of high-profile court cases nationwide dealing with the benefits to which such workers may be entitled, including psychological and medical treatment, as a result of the dangers experienced while on the job.